codehag/documenting-invariants/known_invariants.md

 # Known Invariants, "musts"

 The purpose of this document is to collect invariants that we know.
+These are not "agreed" invariants.
+Those need to be discussed and integrated in the spec.

 ## Built-in objects must provide brand checks